 It was developed under direction of Brendan Greene (who goes by the alias PLAYERUNKNOWN), a modder who previously created the original "Battle Royale" mods (inspired by the film of the same name) for ArmA II (as an offshoot of the DayZ mod) and ArmA III and who previously collaborated with Daybreak on H1Z1.

 The game was originally part of Steam's Early Access program since March 23, 2017, runs on Unreal Engine 4, and is still receiving post-launch content (including new maps, game modes, and modding support).
 The Xbox One version was originally a Xbox Game Preview title since December 12, 2017.
-A PlayStation 4 version is still in development, though for now it has timed console exclusivity with the Xbox One.

 In PlayerUnknown's Battlegrounds, each match begins with up to 100 players, who are flown over the map in a straight line.
 Each player may choose when to eject, parachuting down to the ground.
 Players then fight to the death with no respawns.
 The last player or team left alive wins.